Kavaraipettai

 Kavaraipettai is a suburb in North Chennai, in the Tiruvallur district in the Indian state of Tamil Nadu.
 It is about 30 mi from Chennai.

-Landmarks

-The prime landmarks of the town include the Velammal Bodhi Campus, Velammal Knowledge Park at Ponneri High Road, Panchetti.

 Transport

 Kavaraipettai is connected by road and rail networks.
 The Chennai Airport lies 60 km to the south.
 The major roads connecting Chennai and Kavaraipettai is the Chennai–Kolkata Highway Road.
-Kavaraipettai lies on National Highway 5.
+Kavaraipettai lies on National Highway 16.
 There are suburban trains running between Kavaraipettai and Chennai Central.
 City buses run by the Metropolitan Transport Corporation (MTC) play an important role in transportation.